QK-A028 AIS Receiver + NMEA 2000 converter + GPS

 - USB output to a laptop of your choice (or USB OTG tablet or phone)

-The advantage of an integrated GPS is that you can see, not only where other ships are, but crucially where you are in comparison with them and the coastline.
+The advantage of an integrated GPS is that you can see not only where other ships are, but crucially where you are in comparison with them and the coastline.

-The ideal AIS and GPS multiplexer for your convenience.
+This is the ideal AIS and GPS multiplexer for your convenience.

 - Compact dual channel AIS receiver